legal resources necessary to hold negligent facilities accountable.

 Need More Information About White Hall Nursing and Rehabilitation Center?
 Let Us Help

 Do you have suspicions that your loved one was injured or harmed while living at White Hall Nursing and Rehabilitation Center?
 If so, contact the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Greene County victims of mistreatment living in long-term facilities including nursing homes in White Hall.
+Our network of attorneys fights aggressively on behalf of Greene County victims of mistreatment living in long-term facilities including nursing homes in White Hall.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our reputable attorneys to handle every aspect of your compensation claim against every individual or entity that caused harm to your loved one.
 Our years of experience in handling nursing home abuse recompense claims can ensure a successful resolution of your case.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.